 What this does is make separate copies of me as global variables, one for each thread.
-As globals, GCC won't engage in any shenanigans with them. :-) One does have to keep in mind that they will retain there values upon exit from a parallel block etc., but the workaround does work.
+As globals, GCC won't engage in any shenanigans with them. :-) One does have to keep in mind that they will retain their values upon exit from a parallel block etc., but the workaround does work.

-1.4.3 Message Passing
+1.4.7 Message Passing

-1.4.3.1 Programmer View
+1.4.7.1 Programmer View

 Again consider the matrix-vector multiply example of Section 1.4.1.
-In contrast to the shared-memory case, in the message-passing paradigm all nodes would have separate copies of A, X and and node 15 would have to execute some kind of receive() function.

-Y. Our example in Section 1.4.2.1 would now change. in order for node 2 to send this new value of Y[3] to node 15, it would have to execute some special function, which would be something like
+In contrast to the shared-memory case, in the message-passing paradigm all nodes would have separate copies of A, X and Y. Our example in Section 1.4.2.1 would now change.
+In order for node 2 to send this new value of Y[3] to node 15, it would have to execute some special function, which would be something like and node 15 would have to execute some kind of receive() function.